Trujillo, Honduras: Republican period

 When Honduras obtained its independence from Spain in 1821, Trujillo lost its status of capital city permanently first to Comayagua, which lost it to Tegucigalpa in 1880.
 From this same period onwards Trujillo began to prosper again.

-In 1860, the mercenary William Walker, who had seized control of neighboring Nicaragua, was caught and executed in Trujillo by orders of Florencio Xatruch.
+In 1860, the mercenary William Walker, who was expelled in from Nicaragua in 1857, led an expedition intended to regain control of that country.
+He captured Trujillo with the intention to go across Honduras to Nicaragua.
+The Honduran Army and local volunteers presented a firm defense and with intervention of the Royal Navy, was captured and executed in Trujillo by orders of President Jose Santos Guardiola.
 His tomb is a local tourist attraction.

 American author O. Henry (William Sydney Porter) spent about a year living in Honduras, primarily in Trujillo.
 He later wrote a number of short stories that took place in "Coralio" in the fictional Central American country of "Anchuria", based on the real town of Trujillo.
 Most of these stories appear in his book Of Cabbages and Kings.

 Economy

 Historically, Trujillo was known for its cattle industry, alongside Omoa.
 Most of the cattle raised was retained for use by Hondurans, and not exported.